-Here is a link to a free download to help you make this process more streamlined.
+Fill out this short form to help you make the process more streamlined with my free printable worksheet.
 The key to goal-planning with God’s purpose in mind is surrender.
 When we stop to be intentional about following His plans for us, we glorify Him and have greater fulfillment in how we spend our time.

 You might also enjoy these posts from Renovated Faith: